TormodLandet/Ocellaris/documentation/user_guide/inspector.rst

 For publication quality plots it is probaly best to use the ``ocellaris_post`` package from your own Python scripts instead of using Ocellaris Inspector.
 Script examples can be found in the ``scripts/`` directory, though some of these predate the ``ocellaris_post`` package.
-All results that are plotted in the Inspector can be recreated by use of the :class:`ocellaris_post.Results`
+All results that are plotted in the Inspector can be recreated by use of the :class:`ocellaris_post.Results` class.
+Open using the :func:`ocellaris_post.open_results` function:

-class:
+.. autofunction:: ocellaris_post.open_results

+.. autofunction:: ocellaris_post.read_yaml_input_file

 .. autoclass:: ocellaris_post.Results

   .. attribute:: reports
         :annotation:

         A dictionary of report time series, the same as can be plotted in Ocellaris Inspector (Courant number, total mass, energy etc).
         Corresponding x-axis data can be found in  :py:attr:`reports_x`.

   .. attribute:: reports_x
         :annotation:

         A dictionary of report time series x-axis data vectors.
 Same length as the corresonding entry in :py:attr:`reports`.

   .. attribute:: input
         :annotation:

         A plain dictionary conversion of the Ocellaris input file as returned by PyYAML.